2022 Limited Late Model Rules

 20F- 3.8 HOODS, ROOF

-A. Hoods may be made of steel, aluminum or fiberglass.
-A maximum of two-inch (2”) nonfunctioning scoop is permitted.
-The hood and scoop must seal tight to the fenders and windshield.
-Hood must be in place at all times.
+A. Hoods may be made of fiberglass or approved composite.
+The sides of the hood must seal tight to the fenders.
+The back of the hood (including the raised area of the non-functioning scoop) must fit tight to the windshield.
+The hood must be in place at all times.

-C. No holes or functioning air scoops allowed.
+C. Holes in the hood or any functioning air scoops are not permitted.
 Hoods must lay flat.

 E. All roofs must be the same size and shape of a production roof.
 Steel or fiberglass roof permitted.
-Roof panels must be permanently mounted in the stock position the same as a stock production roof for the make and model car being used.
+Roof panels must be permanently mounted in the stock position the same as a stock production roof for the year/make/model being used.

 20F- 3.10 BUMPERS/BUMPER COVERS – The bumpers/bumper covers must be acceptable to SMS Officials and meet the following requirements: